This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• In a bowl, combine the flour, oats, sugar, and salt.
+• Prepare the streusel: In a bowl, combine the flour, oats, sugar, and salt.
 Cut the cold butter into ¼-inch pieces and add to the streusel mixture.
-Cut in with pastry cutter or fingers until incorporated and only pea-sized pieces remain.
+Cut in with pastry cutter or fingers until incorporated, and only pea-sized pieces remain.
+Place in the refrigerator while preparing the filling.

 ½ cup all-purpose flour, ½ cup old fashioned oats, ⅓ cup light brown sugar, 6 tbsp unsalted butter, ¼ tsp kosher salt

-• In a large bowl, add the chopped rhubarb.
-Add sugar, cornstarch (or minute tapioca), orange juice, and salt.
+• Make the filling: In a large bowl, add the chopped rhubarb, sugar, instant tapioca (or cornstarch), orange juice, and salt.
 Mix together to incorporate.

-6 cups rhubarb, 1 cup granulated sugar, 2 tbsp cornstarch (or 3 tbsp minute tapioca), ½ tsp kosher salt, 2 tbsp fresh orange juice
+6 cups diced rhubarb (cut into ¼-inch pieces), 1 cup granulated sugar, 3 tbsp instant tapioca (or 2 tbsp cornstarch), ½ tsp kosher salt, 2 tbsp fresh orange juice

-• Pour the rhubarb mixture into a prepared, chilled pie shell.
+• Fill the pie: Pour the rhubarb mixture into a prepared, chilled pie shell.
 The pie will seem full, but rhubarb bakes down a lot.
+Sprinkle the streusel on top of the filling.

 1 prepared 9-inch pie crust

-• Sprinkle the streusel on top of the rhubarb and place the pie on a parchment-lined baking sheet and into a preheated 400°F oven for 10 minutes.
+• Bake: Place the pie on the prepared baking sheet and bake it in the preheated 400°F oven for 10 minutes.
 Then reduce the oven temperature to 375°F and bake until the pie is bubbling throughout and the crust is golden brown, about 70-80 minutes.
 If the crust begins to brown too much, cover with a piece of foil (or pie crust cover) until fully baked.

 Video